vmchiran/postman-oic-service-account/README.md

 Oracle Integration REST APIs as well as REST endpoints exposed in integrations are by default protected and require authentication and authorization.

-OIC is enabled to use a service account in which the password does not expire.
-The service account consists of a generic application role created with specific predefined rules.
-Use this account when you need to invoke integrations and require that the account password does not expire.
+OIC supports authentication with a service account in which the password does not expire, by using an IDCS confidential application.

 - [Creating a service account for OIC](#creating-a-service-account-for-oic)
 - [Best Practices](#best-practices)